 - Delivering fast time to value and the lowest total cost of ownership

 Serving south central Pennsylvania and Northern Maryland, WellSpan is a not-for-profit community resource that provides more than $18 million each year in uncompensated medical and outreach services, supplies and physician care.

 Through its acquisition of medical offices and health centers, WellSpan has experienced significant growth, leading to a substantial increase in the number of clinical applications and users it supports.
-With more than 50 different clinical applications running across the organization and a user population that includes 300- 350 employee physicians and 350-400 non-employee affiliated physicians, WellSpan recognized that it needed to make changes to its manual operations and pursue the implementation of automated identity management and user provisioning in order to provide the best employee experience and deliver superior patient care.
+With more than 50 different clinical applications running across the organization and a user population that includes 300 to 350 employee physicians and 350 to 400 non-employee affiliated physicians, WellSpan recognized that it needed to make changes to its manual operations and pursue the implementation of automated identity management and user provisioning in order to provide the best employee experience and deliver superior patient care.